razdoburdin/DynamicsOfKeperianFlowUnderStochasticForcing/README.md

 # DynamicsOfKeperianFlowUnderStochasticForcing
+Computations play an important role in modern astrophysics.
+Unfortunately many of the research papers are hard to reproduce and check due to computational code was not made public.
+For that reason I made my code public in hope that it will be useful for someone.

-Code was used for calculations in the astrophysical investigations.
+I wrote that code for astrophysical investigations.
 When paper with the results is published, link will be added here.
+You are welcome to use and modify code or it's components for you needs.

-Code was tested on
+Program has been tested on
 + 2 cores laptop with Debian 9 and gcc 6.3.0
 + 40 cores CPU server with Ubuntu 16.04 and gcc 5.4.0